SirPepe/OnEventMixin/readme.md

 ### How it works

 The mixin patches getters and setters for on-event properties into the target class - one pair of getters and setters per event.
 Their value is managed by objects that implement the aforementioned non-trivial behavior of on-event properties and attributes.
 These objects live on a secret property (implemented via a symbol) on the target elements and are lazily initiated once the relevant getter or setter is used for the first time.
+A constructor proxy ensures that on-event properties that were set before the custom element upgrade (and that therefore a the element's own properties) get initialized properly.

 To support on-event content attributes, the mixin also patches the target's `observedAttributes` and `attributeChangedCallback()` callback by extending the list of observedAttributes and delegating calls to `attributeChangedCallback()` that were *not* targeted by the original `observedAttributes` to just the event handler logic.
 From your perspective, the `attributeChangedCallback()` behaves just like before, the Symbol for the event manager object is effectively invisible and the additional on-event properties on class instances are just what you ordered.

 ## Limitations